 In fact, video games like Grand Theft Auto and NBA2 have promoted brands within the games for years now using virtual billboards, various sales promotions, NFTs, sporting events/competitions, augmented reality and a variety of digital marketing tactics.

 - Increased views/impressions and engagement

 - Beyond “flat ads”; can give an enhanced user experience and even more highly targeted ads

 2) Experience Placements

 Like the Gucci Garden in Roblox (one of the metaverse worlds), companies are beginning to develop virtual spaces that encapsulate customers in the brand and give them on-brand elements to interact with that go way beyond anything we can do in the physical world.
-We call these hyper-experiences (memorable moments in which we totally immerse customers into the very essence of the brand in ways that inspire them and make an indelible impression on them).
+We call these hyper-experiences (memorable moments in which we totally immerse current and prospective customers into the very essence of the brand in ways that inspire them and make an indelible impression on them).
 This brings them into your brand in a deeply personal way.